palantir/safe-logging-go/README.md

 does not have the ability to modify the code to add the struct tags or comment-based annotations necessary to mark them directly.

+The check can also be configured to verify that the argument passed to a function at a particular index is a compile-time constant by specifying the function and parameter index in the "ConstMessageLoggingFunctions" configuration.

 When run as a standalone program, the configuration is specified as JSON and provided using a flag.

 The configuration is defined in the [safelogging/config.go] file as follows: